 Coronary artery disease (CAD; MI 7 years ago, resulting in a drug-eluting stent [DES] placement at that time; additional DES placed 2 years ago; normal echocardiogram and stress test 3 months ago)

 Chronic bronchitis × 8 years (has had one exacerbation in the past 12 months; received oral antibiotic treatment but was not hospitalized)

 Father (alive) with COPD (smoked a pipe for 40 years).
 Mother (alive) with CAD and cerebrovascular disease.

-He lives with his wife, who is a nurse.
-He has a 40 pack-year history of ...
+He lives with his wife, who is a nurse. ...